Kaliphz: History

 In 1993, the production team of Martin Price and Nel Johnson a.k.a.
 'FunkRegulators' arranged for the group to be signed to London Records and Payday records in the US.
 Funk Regulators recorded and produced the Kaliphz debut album along with a track for the soundtrack to the film Shopping.
 The album, Seven Deadly Sins (Payday/FFRR, 1995) featured a strong political and anti-racist stance, and received moderate critical acclaim, but London Records were not satisfied with its sales.
 The group expanded with the addition of Leeds-based rapper Wiz (aka Oddball, real name Paul Edmeade) who had recently departed the group Breaking the Illusion.

 Following this, London's A&R man Pete Tong suggested them to Jive Records, who paired the group with the record producer Pete Waterman.
 Under Waterman's influence, and record label pressure, the group changed their name again to Kaleef and moved their musical style in a more pop direction.
 This led to the recording of their second album, 53rd State of Mind (Jive, 1997).
 Unhappy with the directions they were moving in, the group split shortly after the release of their second album.

-The band appeared in the UK Singles Chart with (as Kaliphz) "Walk Like a Champion" (Payday/FFRR, 1995) featuring boxer Prince Naseem Hamed, and (as Kaleef) "Golden Brown" (Jive, 1997) - a re-working of The Stranglers song about drug use.
+The group appeared on the UK Singles Chart with (as Kaliphz) "Walk Like a Champion" (Payday/FFRR, 1995) featuring boxer Prince Naseem Hamed, and (as Kaleef) "Golden Brown" (Jive, 1997) - a re-working of the Stranglers song about drug use.